-Cine steady-state free procession, first pass perfusion and late gadolinium enhancement (LGE) will be reviewed and analyzed.
-T1 weighted, T2 weighted and T2 fat saturated sequences acquired in two planes orientated will be examined.
-Steady-state free procession (SSFP) cine imaging sequences, acquired in standard cardiac imaging planes, provide an accurate assessment of the location, attachment site and functional impact of myxomas.
+Cine steady-state free procession (SSFP), first-pass perfusion, and late gadolinium enhancement (LGE) will be reviewed and analyzed.
+T1-weighted, T2-weighted, and T2-fat-saturated sequences acquired in two planes orientated will be examined.
+Cine SSFP imaging sequences, acquired in standard cardiac imaging planes, provide an accurate assessment of the location, attachment site and functional impact of myxomas.
 On cine SSFP sequences, myxomas typically appear hyperintense compared with normal myocardium and hypointense compared with the blood pool.
 Cine SSFP imaging is of particular value in the functional assessment of atrial myxomas, as lesions here can be highly mobile.